 - Supporting those affected by dementia

-The resources can contribute towards key aspects of the national curriculum, enabling pupils to gain knowledge and understanding linked to PSHE & Citizenship.
-They can also support work towards British Values, SMSC and Personal Development, behaviour and welfare, when embedded within a spiral curriculum or as part of an enrichment day.
+Our resources can contribute towards key aspects of the national curriculum, enabling pupils to gain knowledge and understanding linked to PSHE & Citizenship.
+When you embed the activities within a spiral curriculum or as part of an enrichment day, they can also support work towards British Values, SMSC and Personal Development, behaviour and welfare.

 The resources are currently available in English and Welsh.
-Key Stage Three is also in Irish language, with KS4 available in Spring 2017.
+Key Stage Three is also in Irish language, with KS4 available in Summer 2017.

 Hold an assembly on dementia